pankaj892/pankaj892/README.md

 - 🥅 2022 Goal - Learn to be a part of Open Source culture.

-- ⚡ Fun fact - Most Devs would still prefer Windows🪟 as their main OS
+- ⚡ Fun fact - Most Devs would still prefer Windows🪟 as their main OS.

-- 💻 Help me in - Cloud Computing ☁💻
+- 💻 Help me in - Cloud Computing ☁💻.

 - 😃 Pronouns - Him/He